1967 Philadelphia Eagles season

 The 1967 Philadelphia Eagles season was the franchise's 35th season in the National Football League.
 The team failed to improve on its previous year win total only winning 6 games.

 Offseason

 The Eagles held their 1967 training camp for the last time at Hershey Park Stadium in Hershey, Pennsylvania.
 The following year they trained at Albright College in Reading, Pennsylvania, home of the Albright College Lions.

-NFL draft
+NFL/AFL draft

-The 1967 NFL/AFL draft and the 1967 AFL draft was a common draft of college players, held on March 14–15.
+The 1967 NFL/AFL draft was a common draft of college players, held on March 14–15.

 Player selections

 The table shows the Eagles selections and what picks they had that were traded away and the team that ended up with that pick.
 It is possible the Eagles' pick ended up with this team via another team that the Eagles made a trade with.

 Not shown are acquired picks that the Eagles traded away.